fruitcake/laravel-cors/readme.md

 ### Error handling, Middleware order

 Sometimes errors/middleware that return own responses can prevent the CORS Middleware from being run.
-Try changing the order of the Middleware and make sure it's in the global middleware, not a route group.
+Try changing the order of the Middleware and make sure it's the first entry in the global middleware, not a route group.
 Also check your logs for actual errors, because without CORS, the errors will be swallowed by the browser, only showing CORS errors.

 ### Echo/die